-“Nah, kid, they’re nuttin’ like that,” said Plumpkin.
+“Nah, kid, they’re nuttin’ like that,” said Plumpkin, his long, thick whiskers twitching.
 “They’re big and fleshy and don’t really have much fur except on top, way up high, you know?
 And they move around on two paws ’stead of four.”

 As he spoke, the bulky rat wrapped his very long, hairy tail around the tiny shrew.
 Then, bending down so that their eyes were nearly level, he continued, “But they do have giant beady eyes, long powerful claws, and sharp pointed teeth.
 And some say that they like killing just for fun!”

-“But we don’t have to worry ’bout that, Thutter,” said Patch, deciding it was time to jump in, “’cause they’re not comin’ ’round here.”
+Patch, deciding it was time to jump in, spoke up.
+“But we don’t have to worry ’bout that, Thutter, ’cause they’re not comin’ ’round here.”

-“Oh yeah?”
-Turning his head, the mouse looked straight into Patch’s eyes, “Yeah, well, you’re just a tired old mole who’s afraid of everything.”
+Turning his head, the mouse eyed the naysayer.
+“Oh yeah?
+Well, Patch, you’re just a tired old mole who’s afraid of everything.”